-Dia (she/they) is a ninth-grader at Poly High School.
-She became involved in environmental advocacy after learning about climate change in sixth grade and later became involved with a team that helped LBUSD make huge strides in waste reduction.
-When Dia's not campaigning, they're running, doing something creative, eating red vines, and fangirling and watching movies with her girlfriend.
+Dia (they/them) is a ninth-grader at Long Beach Poly High School.
+They became involved in environmental advocacy after learning about climate change in sixth grade and later became involved with a team that helped LBUSD make huge strides in waste reduction.
+When Dia's not campaigning, they can be found drawing, making something somehow, stimming, running or singing along to 80s rock.

 Patrick (he/him) has been a teacher at Long Beach Poly High School for 17 years, teaching AP US History, Model United Nations, and Model United Nations II / Leadership.
 He is passionate about environmental and human rights issues and would like to see the United States work towards and become more familiar with the United Nations 17 Sustainable Development Goals (SDGs).
 The Green Schools Campaign is a great vehicle for local change and sustainable development and he is very excited to be a part of it.

 Cathy Procopio is a Program Advisor for the environmental non-profit Grades of Green, which provides support and resources to students as they turn their passion into environmental action.
 She participated in the Los Angeles 2018 Climate Reality Training program and is currently supporting students around the world in Grades of Green's Climate Solutions Campaign.